tengstrand/game-of-life/README.md

 <img src="poly-shell.png" width="70%" alt="poly shell">

-And then e.g. type `info` and press enter:
+And then type `info`:

 ![workspace.png](workspace.png)

 The poly tool documentation can be found [here](https://polylith.gitbook.io/poly).
-The list of available commands can shown by typing `help` from the poly shell.
+The list of available commands can be shown by typing `help` from the poly shell.